ortus-boxlang/boxlang-docs/language/components/functions.md

   web service, this option is required.

-Another interesting tidbit in Boxlang is that the visibility determines where the function will exist within the scope of the CFC.
-Remember that functions in Boxlang are objects themselves.
-They can be added, removed, renamed even at runtime thanks to Boxlang being a dynamic language.
+Another interesting tidbit in BoxLang is that the visibility determines where the function will exist within the scope of the CFC.
+Remember that functions in BoxLang are objects themselves.
+They can be added, removed, renamed even at runtime thanks to BoxLang being a dynamic language.

 * `public,remote` - The function reference is placed in both the `this` and `variables` scope
 * `private,package` - The function reference is placed in the `variables` scope